Ivo-Balbaert/The_Way_to_Mojo/book/10_Standard_library_Examples.md

 `aligned_simd_store`: Some registers work better with different alignments e.g. AVX-512 performs better with 64 bit alignment, so you might want padding for a type like a UInt32.
 `aligned_simd_load`: see above
-`aligned_stack_allocation`: Allocate to the stack with a given alignment for extra padding `prefetch`: Specifies how soon until the data will be visited again and how the data will be used, to optimize for the cache.
+`aligned_stack_allocation`: Allocate to the stack with a given alignment for extra padding

 ## 10.5 Type NDBuffer from module memory.buffer
 This is an N-dimensional Buffer, that can be used both statically, and dynamically at runtime.